bartlomiejzuber/hooked-react-stopwatch/README.md

   <img src="https://github.com/Bajtas/bjts-react-stopwatch/blob/master/images/stopwatch.jpg?raw=true" alt="How component looks"/>
 </p>

-React component for simple stopwatch.
-Very extensible, provides many hooks so you can use it to develop any custom behavior that you desire.
+Very extensible, provides many hooks so you can use them to develop any custom behavior that you desire.

 By default, there is simple CSS style used!